Menu Menu Open

 Are there side effects?
 I’ve heard there are side effects!

-The majority of people taking PrEP do not get side effects.
+Most people taking PrEP do not get side effects.

 However, like all medicines, PrEP has the potential to cause side effects.
 In studies, mild nausea, diarrhoea, bloating and headache were reported in the first month by less than 1 in 10 people.
 These side effects then usually stop within the first month or so.